rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-tenderly.md

 sidebar_position: 5
 title: "Virtual Testnets: Use Tenderly to Fork the Rootstock Mainnet for Development"
 sidebar_label: Create Virtual Testnets on Rootstock using Tenderly
-tags: [rsk, rootstock, tenderly, tutorials, resources, smart contracts, virtual networks]
+tags: [rsk, rootstock, tenderly, tutorials, resources, smart contracts, virtual testnet, mainnet]
 description: "Tenderly's virtual testing environment allows the creation of simulated networks, managing account balances, and manipulating contract storage – all without needing to interact with the Rootstock mainnet or testnet."
 ---